 As part of our strategy to reduce the impact of ATE market volatility on our business operations, in 2009, we began to diversify our served markets to address the thermal test requirements of several other markets outside the ATE market.
 These include the automotive, consumer electronics, defense/aerospace, energy, industrial and telecommunications markets.
 We believe that these markets usually are less cyclical than the ATE market.
-However, because we are a recent market entrant in these markets, we have not yet developed meaningful market shares in these non-ATE markets.
+However, because we are a relatively new market entrant in these markets, we have not yet developed meaningful market shares in these non-ATE markets.
 Consequently, we are continuing to evaluate customer buying patterns and market trends in these non-ATE markets.
-In addition, our orders and net revenues in any given period in these markets do not necessarily reflect the overall trends in these non-ATE markets due to our limited market shares.
-The level of our orders and net revenues from these non-ATE markets has varied in the past, and we expect will vary significantly in the future, as we work to build our presence in these markets and establish new markets for our products.